 - An applicant who has a physical or mental disorder and behavior associated with the disorder that may pose, or has posed, a threat to the property, safety, or welfare of the himself/ herself or others, and which behavior is likely to happen again or to lead to other harmful behavior,

 - An applicant who is determined to be a drug abuser or addict.

 Criminal and related grounds

 Any foreigner who has ever been committed for criminal activity, murder, drug trafficking, human trafficking, genocide, money laundering etc., is considered as ineligible to enter the United States.
-There is a detailed list with clear explanations for every crime that makes applicants ineligible for a US visa.

 Security and related grounds

 Any foreigner considered by a consular officer or the Attorney General, as a risk to the security of the United States will be refused entry.
 If the authorities suspect that the applicant is trying to get to the US to perform illegal activities as violating the law, trying to control or overthrow the government or involve in terrorist activities.

 The below categories are also ineligible:

 - Foreigners coming to the US to practice polygamy,

 - A foreigner who supports Abductors,